GoogleChrome/web.dev/src/site/content/en/metrics/inp/index.md

 ---

 {% Aside %}
 Interaction to Next Paint (INP) is an experimental metric that assesses [responsiveness](/user-centric-performance-metrics/#types-of-metrics).
+When an interaction causes a page to become unresponsive, that is a poor user experience.
 INP observes the latency of all interactions a user has made with the page, and reports a single value which all (or nearly all) interactions were below.
 A low INP means the page was consistently able to respond quickly to all&mdash;or the vast majority&mdash;of user interactions.
 {% endAside %}

 Chrome usage data shows that 90% of a user's time on a page is spent _after_ it loads, Thus, careful measurement of responsiveness _throughout_ the page lifecycle is important.
 This is what the INP metric assesses.

 Good responsiveness means that a page responds quickly to interactions made with it.
-When a page responds to interactions, the changes in the user interface that result are _visual feedback_ provided in the next frame the browser presents.
-Visual feedback tells us if, for example, an item we've asked to add to an online shopping cart is indeed being added, if a login form's contents are being authenticated by the server, whether a mobile menu has opened, and so on.
+When a page responds to an interaction, the result is _visual feedback_, which is presented by the browser in the next frame the browser presents.
+Visual feedback tells you if, for example, an item you add to an online shopping cart is indeed being added, whether a mobile navigation menu has opened, if a login form's contents are being authenticated by the server, and so forth.

+Some interactions will naturally take longer than others, but for especially complex interactions, it's important to quickly present some initial visual feedback as a cue to the user that something is _happening_.
+The time until the next paint is the earliest opportunity to do this.
+Therefore, the intent of INP is not to merely measure the total time of the interaction, but also the time in which the next paint is being blocked.
+By delaying visual feedback, you may be giving users the impression that the page is not responding to their actions.

 The goal of INP is to ensure the time from when a user initiates an interaction until the next frame is painted is as short as possible, for all or most interactions the user makes.